 If I were to possess any one "literary" focus, then it would be the idea of competition, and what it can teach us.

 In terms of projects, my primary interests are in animated movies and in fighting games.
 I also like short films.
 I'm not particularly interested in doing live-action films, hour-long television shows, or comedies.
 And when I say animated movies, I'm not referring to G or PG-rated theater flicks.
-To get a sense of the kind of animated films I like, Google filmmakers like Sam Liu and Lauren Montgomery.
+To get a sense of the kind of animated films I like, Google Sam Liu and Lauren Montgomery.
 My movies are more likely to appear on iTunes and VUDU than they are to show up in theaters.